shn999/gdrivemirror-workflow/README.md

 Next, fork this Repo to RUN your Mirror Bot

-Setup your secrets in
+Now, Setup your secrets in Settings --> Secrets

-\nSettings --> Secrets
-\nAnd create six New Repository Secrets there
+And create six New Repository Secrets there

 ```text
 GH_TOKEN